Conformal blocks for Galois covers of algebraic curves: Introduction

 In Section \ref{section12}, we establish the identification of twisted conformal blocks and generalized theta functions on the moduli stack $\mathscr{P}arbun_{\mathscr{G}}$.

 2ex

 {\bf Acknowledgements}: We would like to thank Prakash Belkale, Joseph Bernstein, Chiara Damiolini, Zhiwei Yun and Xinwen Zhu for some helpful conversations.
 We also would like to thank Matthieu Romagny for answering some questions on stable compactification of Hurwitz stacks.
-J. Hong is partially supported by the Simons Foundation Collaboration Grant 524406 and S. Kumar is partially supported by the NSF grant DMS-1501094.
+We thank the referee for carefully reading the manuscript and providing various suggestions for improvement.
+J.\,Hong is partially supported by the Simons Foundation Collaboration Grant 524406 and NSF grant DMS-2001365; S. Kumar is partially supported by the NSF grant DMS-1501094.